 7

 Today you have the option of having a free day to enjoy Cusco, an amazing city with lots of markets and interesting neighborhoods.
-Or, if you are up for more hiking, join us for the hike to the beautiful and unique Rainbow Mountain.
+Or if you are up for more hiking, join us for the hike to Rainbow Mountain (non included).
 Pickup will be about 5AM for the 3.5 hour drive to the trail head.
-It is a 3.5 hour hike to the mysteriously colorful striped mountain and and back and then you will head back to Cusco for the night.
-Farewell Dinner at Cicciolina,
+It is a 3.5 hour hike to the mysteriously striped mountain and and back and then you will head back to Cusco for the night.
+Option to hire a mule to carry you up Rainbow Mountain if you prefer to go but not to hike.
+This is paid in cash at the base of the mountain.

 8